maxsitt/insect-detect-docs/docs/hardware/2024_buildinstructions_mounting.md

 ### 1.2 Soil Anchor

 We are using a 50 cm perforated steel L-profile as soil anchor for the camera trap mount.
+Depending on the length of your L-profile, you might need to cut it to 50 cm using a metal saw.
 You may find a L-profile with 8 mm (or larger) holes, which is perfect.
 If the holes are smaller, you will need to drill two holes with a 8 mm metal drill bit, as shown in the following image.

 ![Steel L-profile Holes](assets/images/2024_steel_profile_holes.jpg){ width="600" }